maolro/raldamain/en/rules/main rules/combat rules.md

 #### Defensive rolls

 Defensive shots represent how a character defend itself against an attack made against it.
-The defender must declare which method he uses to protect himself and will add the corresponding modifier to the defensive roll.
+The defender must declare which method he uses to protect himself and will add the corresponding modifier to a d20 roll.
 If the defender's result is higher  that the attacker's result then the attack will miss, while if the attacker's result is higher then the attack will hit.

 A character can avoid attacks by dodging or parrying.
 A character that chooses to dodge will